HCL-TECH-SOFTWARE/connections-automation/README.md

 For HCL Connections Docs itself it means:
 * The script will mount NFS shares needed for the HCL Connections shared data, Docs data and Viewer data.
 * HCL Docs installation kit will be downloaded.
 Document Format Conversion, Editor and Viewer applications, Editor and Viewer Extensions, Editor Proxy Filter will be installed.
-* IBM HTTP Server plugins will be regenerated and propagated to the web servers.
+* IBM HTTP Server plugins will be re-generated and propagated to the web servers.
 * All clusters will be started automatically at the end of the install.

 ## Requirements: